Pixel-Game-100/Flag/README.md

 # Flag

- In 2008, Barack Hussein Obama Jr. launched into the history books as the first African American President of the United States.
+ "In 2008, Barack Hussein Obama Jr. launched into the history books as the first African American President of the United States.
 From his early life, few people could have foreseen his burgeoning leadership skills and vision.
 However, others would say it was his early life that helped shape his political career.
 What are some facts about Barack Obama?
 Prepare to be astounded.
 Early Years

 Barack Obama was born on August 4, 1961 at the Kapi'olani Medical Center in Honolulu, Hawaii.
 He was born to Stanley (Ann) Dunham, an American, and Barack Obama, Sr., from Kenya.
 In Swahili, the name "Barack" means "one who is blessed."